abaldawa/book_to_words_tdd/README.md

 }
 ```

+#### The node.js server is written in latest ES 2017 syntax completely with async/await and latest node.js version (10.5) is used.
+Also, code is completely documented along with design/pattern decision description and method usage documentation

 ## File Structure
 1. ./server -> Contains all the node.js server code
 2. ./server/config/serverConfig.json -> contains http server configuration.